noir-neo/UnityARKitMultipeerConnectivity/README.md

 See [Examples](https://github.com/noir-neo/UnityARKitMultipeerConnectivity/tree/master/Assets/Examples).

 Using [neuecc/MessagePack-CSharp](https://github.com/neuecc/MessagePack-CSharp) as serializer in this example.
 If you want to add or modify MessagePackObject, you need pre-code generation on Unity iOS.
-On macOS, this [issue comment](https://github.com/neuecc/MessagePack-CSharp/pull/155#issuecomment-354580450) is very useful.

-note: It is working on Mono version 5.12.
-It does NOT work on Mono version 5.16.
+For more, see https://github.com/neuecc/MessagePack-CSharp#pre-code-generationunityxamarin-supports

 note: Generated code path is `Assets/Scripts/Generated/MessagePackGenerated.cs`